drummondlab/drummondlab.github.io/papers/_posts/2019-03-15-cellular-sensing-by-phase-separation.md

 # Abstract

-Considerable attention has focused on how the products of phase separation act as biological compartments, bioreactors, filters, and organelles.
-This minireview surveys recent results demonstrating how cells instead use the process of phase separation to sense intracellular and extracellular changes.
-We review case studies in phase-separation-based cellular sensing, and discuss key features, such as extraordinary sensitivity, which make the process of phase separation ideally suited to solve a range of sensory challenges.
+In cells, phase separation creates two distinct liquid phases from a single mixed liquid phase, like oil droplets separating from water.
+Considerable attention has focused on how the products of phase separation—the resulting droplets—might act as biological compartments, bioreactors, filters, and membraneless organelles.
+Here we expand this perspective, reviewing recent results showing how cells instead use the process of phase separation to sense intracellular and extracellular changes.
+We review case studies in phase-separation-based sensing and discuss key features, such as extraordinary sensitivity, which make the process of phase separation ideally suited to meet a range of sensory challenges cells encounter.